OSGP/Documentation/chapter4/README.md

 3. The developer makes a description on how he wants to fix the problem.
 Other developers can discuss the solution as well.
 If everybody agrees on the solution direction, the developer codes the solution and submits it (by sending in a pull request).
 The developer should also document the feature in the [GitBook](https://github.com/OSGP/Documentation/tree/development)

 4. The maintainer can check the code (or assign this to someone else) and merge it with upstream releases.

+### 4.2.2 Bug tracking

+1. Find out as much as possible about the bug before reporting it.
+Please check on GitHub whether the bug has already been reported.
+Also, look for logs, error messages etc. Please include as much information as possible background on the bug.
+2. The maintainer makes sure that somebody will look at the bug, check for duplicates and thank the contributor for sending in the bug.
+If the bug turns out to be a duplicate, the issue will be closed.
+3. A developer will try to reproduce the bug and will look for the root cause.
+The developer adds his findings to the issue.
+If the developer can not reproduce the bug, the developer will contact the user for more information or/and login into the user's system (when possible for the user/developer).
+If it's impossible to re-produce the bug, the issue will be closed.
+4. Otherwise, the developer will write a patch and tests the fix.
+5. Once the patch is accepted (see Code review/test process), it will be shipped with the next release.
+6. The maintainer than closes the issue.

+### 4.4.2 New features

 ## 4.5 Governance